How to Grow Cucumbers the Right Way

 If you want to eat your cucumbers fresh, harvest them when they are firm, 7 to 9 inches in length, and 1 to 1.5 inches in diameter.
 Additionally, pick them when they are ripe, having a bright medium to dark green color.

 While picking your cucumbers, make sure to leave a small part of the stem attached to the cucumbers.
 If your cucumbers get more massive than the size mentioned above, they will likely taste bitter and have a more inferior texture.

 If you follow every step of our how to grow cucumbers guide correctly, you will get a healthy plant that gives you 10 to 15 cucumbers in 3 weeks.
 And if you have two plants, you will get at least 20, which is may be a little too much for one household to use while fresh.

 Thus, you should know how to store and preserve your extra cucumbers so that they aren't wasted.
 We believe that refrigeration is the best way to store cucumbers.
 According to experts, you can store your cucumbers in your fridge and preserve them for a week if you do it the right way.

 This is how to keep sliced cucumbers fresh.
 First of all, wash your harvested cucumbers and clean them properly so that they are free of dirt.
 Then, dry them so that the excess water doesn't start the spoilage process.

-After that, wrap your cucumbers in a towel (paper or dish), and place them in a plastic bag.
+After that, wrap your cucumbers in a towel (or a paper towel or paper towel alternatives placed on dish), and place them in a plastic bag.
 The towels will reduce condensation and prevent deterioration, whereas the plastic bag is for protection from external threats like ethylene gas.
 Then, place the package in the crisper drawer of your fridge.